-- Not becoming a burden on family who will be free to hire and manage the professionals providing your assistance; to care about you; plus help as they can.
+- Peace of mind knowing you won't become a burden on family.
+They will be free to manage the professionals providing your assistance, help as the can, plus care about you.

 How does this special insurance I like to call

 How does this special kind of insurance work?

 • You gain access to a guaranteed pool of funds to hire professional assistance.
 It can grow to be significant.